IT24101010/school-management-system/README.md

 👨‍💻 About Us
 --------------

-We are a team of passionate second-year Computer Science students from the Sri Lanka Institute of Information Technology (SLIIT).
+We are a team of passionate second-year IT students from the Sri Lanka Institute of Information Technology (SLIIT).
 This project represents our collaborative effort to apply software engineering principles to solve real-world problems.

 Our Team (Group ID: 2025-Y2-S1-MLB-WE1G2-02)2: